You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Press

-15% of LGBTQ youth in Minnesota reported being threatened with or subjected to conversion therapy in the past year January 18, 2023 — The Trevor Project — the leading suicide prevention organization for lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people — voiced its support for a bill introduced by the Minnesota House of Representatives, which would prohibit licensed medical professionals from subjecting LGBTQ youth to the dangerous and discredited practice of conversion therapy.
-The bill is scheduled to be voted on today in a hearing held by the House Human Services Policy Committee, where it is expected…
+15% of LGBTQ youth in Michigan reported being threatened with or subjected to conversion therapy in the past year June 27, 2023 — The Trevor Project — the leading suicide prevention organization for LGBTQ young people — celebrated the passage of H.B.
+4616 and H.B.
+4617 in the Michigan Senate today, which would prohibit licensed medical professionals from subjecting LGBTQ youth to the dangerous and discredited practice of conversion “therapy.”
+The bill now heads to the Governor’s desk, where it is expected to be signed into law.
+“LGBTQ young people deserve to live authentically as who they are and the…

 Press